 Stop 3: Sauce

-• Vibe: Lively brewery with a large taproom and a beer garden.
+- Vibe: Lively brewery with a large taproom and an absolutely top-tier beer garden.

 Stop 4: Batch